Giannis Antetokounmpo: NBA championship and Finals MVP (2020–2021)

 Antetokounmpo returned in time for the finals against the resurgent Phoenix Suns.
 In his Finals debut, he recorded 20 points and 17 rebounds in a 118–108 loss.
-He then registered back-to-back games with at least 40 points and 10 rebounds in a Game 2 loss and a Game 3 victory, joining Shaquille O'Neal in 2000 as the only players to reach those numbers in consecutive Finals games.
-He also joined Jordan, O'Neal, and James as the only players to put up at least 40 points in back-to-back Finals games in the previous 50 years.
+He then registered back-to-back games with at least 40 points and 10 rebounds in a Game 2 loss and a Game 3 victory, joining Shaquille O'Neal in 2000 as the only players to reach those numbers in consecutive finals games.
+He also joined Jordan, O'Neal, and James as the only players to put up at least 40 points in back-to-back finals games in the previous 50 years.
 The Bucks continued their comeback after having lost the first two games of the series, prevailing in the next four contests.
-In Game 6, Antetokounmpo recorded 50 points, 14 rebounds and 5 blocks as the Bucks clinched their first championship in 50 years.
+He made a crucial block on a Deandre Ayton alley-oop to preserve a lead late in Game 4, then scored an alley-oop in the final minute of Game 5 to extend a lead.
+In Game 6, Antetokounmpo recorded 50 points, 14 rebounds, and 5 blocks as the Bucks clinched their first championship in 50 years.
 He posted series averages of 35.2 points, 13.2 rebounds, 5.0 assists, 1.2 steals, and 1.8 blocks, and was subsequently named NBA Finals MVP by a unanimous vote.
 At old, he is the youngest since Kawhi Leonard in 2014 to be named Finals MVP, as well as the first European since Dirk Nowitzki in 2011 to do so.
 Antetokounmpo also joined Michael Jordan and Hakeem Olajuwon as the only players to have won the MVP, Finals MVP, and Defensive Player of the Year awards during the span of their careers.